shsagir/play-area-sync/docs/company-collaboration.md

 To book a Company collaboration plan: In the Dashboard > navigate to your Account > Companies > {{ Your Company }} > and there to "Company collaboration", this will show you a screen to book a plan.
 This way you can also upgrade and downgrade the Company collaboration plan.

-## Downgrading a Company collaboration plan

-Downgrading from one paid Company collaboration plan to another paid Company collaboration plan is always possible: Visit the booking page as described above and select the new, smaller plan, as you need.

-If you want to downgrade a paid Company collaboration plan to the free Company collaboration plan, then you need first to make sure, that:

-* Only one Owner exists
-* No Admins exist
-* No App has more App collaborators then the App allows (Professional unlimited, Universal are limited, see [specs page](//www.fortrabbit.com/specs#limits))

 ## Roles

 A unique quality of Company collaboration are the role based permissions.
 Delegation is the key motivation.
 Only with Company collaboration members with the according roles will get automatic access to newly created Apps and members with according rights can create Apps on behalf of the Company.
 Each Company can have multiple Accounts associated with it:

 ### Owner

 The Owner role can NOT be modified by someone else, multiple Owners per Company are possible.
+Each Company must have at least one Owner.
 Accounts with this role within a Company can:

 * create, delete, configure & scale all Apps of the Company
-* code access to all Apps of the Company
+* access code to all Apps of the Company
 * delete, create, change Billing Contacts for the Company
 * manage all roles (but other Owners) of the Company
 * invite new Users for any role to the Company
 * leave the Company (if other Owners are present)

-Each Company must have at least one Owner.
+* delete the Company

 ### Admin